ericspod/Eidolon/BUILDING.md

 ### Linux (Ubuntu 12/14)

-**Ubuntu 12.*** doesn't require anything extra if Anaconda is installed, so this is the easiest way to get started with development.
+**Ubuntu 12.\*** doesn't require anything extra if Anaconda is installed, so this is the easiest way to get started with development.

-**Ubuntu 14.*** version of Eidolon uses the system Ogre3D package so the development components for that must be installed plus the Qt development tools and Cython:
+**Ubuntu 14.\*** version of Eidolon uses the system Ogre3D package so the development components for that must be installed plus the Qt development tools and Cython:

     sudo apt-get install libogre-1.9-dev pyqt4-dev-tools qt4-dev-tools cython

-Additionally for either platform, **git**, **g++** and **make** are needed to build the libraries, you should have these already.
+Additionally for either platform, **g++** and **make** are needed to build the libraries, you should have these already.

 ### OS X